zerobase-io/About-Us-Onboarding/README.md

 something works or how your data is handled, you can view our source code directly.
 The only thing you *can't* see is our private user data.

-## How Can I Contribute to Zerobase?
+## How can I help?
 Ready to jump in?
-[Here's where you can start!](./CONTRIBUTING.md)
+[Here's our quickstart guide for technical and nontechnical contributors.
+Join us!](./CONTRIBUTING.md)

 #### Relevant Links
 * [Zerobase GitHub Organization](https://github.com/zerobase-io)